How to Apply for Life Insurance With a Risky Medical Condition & Get the Best Rates in

 Here is an example to help you better understand:

-If you applied for a life insurance policy and the “Standard” rate class had a premium of $1,000.00 per year.
-Your final rates came back as a “Standard” rate class with a table rating of “D” or, in other words, table rating “4”.
+If you applied for a life insurance policy, the “Standard” rate class had a premium of $1,000.00 per year.
+Your final rates came back as a “Standard” rate class with a table rating of “D” or, in other words, a table rating of “4”.
 You would have a rate increase of $100%, which would now give you a final premium of $2,000.00 per year.